QrackEE/vscode-git-graph/README.md

 # Git Graph History

-This extension fork from [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph), for my personal use, do not install it.
+This extension fork from [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph), for my personal use, and has many differences from the original, please use it with caution.

 ## Features